 The sun is shining, and December is looming up fast, and these Bubble Bombs are perfect for all those reasons!
-These yummy scoops are packed with skin softening, skin loving butters – we have two “flavours” to work with – Strawberry Kiwi and Pineapple Papaya Fragrances – making gorgeous gelati coloured scoops.
+These yummy scoops are packed with skin softening, skin loving butters – we have two “flavours” to work with – Apple Sage and Pineapple Papaya Fragrances – making gorgeous gelati coloured scoops.

 They combine the fizz of a Bath Bomb and the foam of a Bubble Bar and are a nice way to indulge – whether you have a nice roomy bath tub, or a foot spa, they are suitable!
 The mixture is suited to using an ice cream scoop which leaves that lovely texture on the dried bomb and also helps make packaging easier.
 You can pop them into cake cups as we have, or into boxes or bags or into a large cookie jar for display.